gohugoio/hugo/content/templates/shortcode-templates.md

 ### Deciding Parameter Type

-You can create the following types of shortcodes
+You can create shortcodes using the following types of parameters:

 * Positional parameters
 * Named parameters
-* Positional *or* named parameters (i.e, "flexible"
+* Positional *or* named parameters (i.e, "flexible")
-* Single-word shortcodes
-* Nested

 #### Positional vs Named Parameters